AElfProject/aelf-docs/docs/quick-start/developers/dao-dapp/index.md

     if (!provider) return null;

     try {
-      // 1. get the sidechain tDVW using provider.getChain
+      // 1. get the aelf dAppChain using provider.getChain
       const chain = await provider?.getChain("tDVW");
       if (!chain) throw new Error("No chain");